ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ----

-## List objects in a given bucket (Version 2)
+## List objects in a specific bucket (Version 2)
 {: #compatibility-api-list-objects-v2}

 A `GET` request addressed to a bucket returns a list of objects, limited to 1,000 at a time and returned in non-lexographical order.
-The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in COS.
-This operation does not make use of operation specific headers or payload elements.
+The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in {{site.data.keyword.cos_short}}.
+This operation doesn't use operation-specific headers or payload elements.

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 **Syntax**